OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

       Organizations should evaluate the context of use to provide the purpose for which the PII is collected, stored, used, processed, disclosed, or disseminated.
 The context of use may cause the same PII data elements to be assigned different PII confidentiality impact levels based on their use.
 For example, suppose that an organization has two lists that contain the same PII data fields (e.g., name, address, phone number).
 The first list is people who subscribe to a general-interest newsletter produced by the organization, and the second list is people who work undercover in law enforcement.
 If the confidentiality of the lists is breached, the potential impacts to the affected individuals and to the organization are significantly different for each list.

 * **Sensitive Personal Information Categories**
-	THis is field is used to indicate a compliance based consent receipt with sensitive information categories that require explicit consent specifically refernencable.
+	This field is used to indicate a compliance based consent receipt with sensitive information categories that require explicit consent specifically refernencable.
 Some jurisdictions call out categories of PII specifically, that, by virtue of their sensitivity, and require higher levels of protection.
 The particular categories vary by jurisdiction but will typically include health data (or personal health information - PHI), financial data, political affiliations, sexual orientation, family and personal relationships as defined in law, criminal records and court proceedings.
 In this specification, this field is accompanied by an 'other' field for free text and the PI Controller can define or suggest what is sensitive with a non-explicit 'consent type'.

 ## 5. MVCR Record Format: Section & Fields